pcm32/cm2017/tutorial.md

 This tutorial is divided in two parts:
 - Cloud 101 slides and demos to give a general understanding and vocabulary of cloud computing elements (30 minutes).
-- PhenoMeNal overview slides and demos of the PhenoMeNal Portal, deployment and public instance (1 hour).
+- PhenoMeNal overview slides and demos/practical of the PhenoMeNal Portal, deployment and public instance (1 hour).

 ## Cloud 101 Slides